i-doit/appliance/docs/secure-web-server.md

 sudo editor /etc/apache2/sites-available/i-doit-secure.conf
 ~~~

+At the beginning you see some lines beginning with `Define`.

-Change all strings containing `cmdb.example.com` with the proper hostname/FQDN/IP address you're using for this virtual appliance.
+Change `IDOIT_HOST` with the proper hostname/FQDN/IP address you're using for this virtual appliance.

-Also set the right paths to your certificates for the settings `SSLCertificateFile` and `SSLCertificateKeyFile`.
+Also replace the values in `IDOIT_CERT_FILE` and `IDOIT_CERT_KEY_FILE` with the paths to your certificates.

 An optional extra step to anonymize Apache's access logs.
 Un-comment the setting `LogFormat` so no IP addresses will be logged anymore.